-While this common red-noise process is heartening for future GWB searches, it has sparked new challenges for CW searches, as the background takes the form of a noise process, which (like any noise process underlying a signal) will work to disrupt the sensitivity of CW searches.
+While this common red-noise process is heartening for future GWB searches \citep{astro4cast}, it has sparked new challenges for CW searches, as the background takes the form of a noise process, which (like any noise process underlying a signal) will work to disrupt the sensitivity of CW searches.
 Over the past decades, all-sky and all-frequency CW searches have improved their sensitivity by several orders of magnitude in GW strain \citep[e.g.,][]{yardley+10,5yrCW, PPTA-cw-paper, EPTA-CW-paper, 11yrCW}, allowing the sensitivity horizon of PTAs to expand by several orders of magnitude.
-This has allowed the PTA horizon to include increasing numbers of specific systems of interest \citep[e.g.,][]{lommenbacker,Jenet2004,11yrCW,charisi_prep}.
-PTAs are likely to reach the sensitivities required to detect a CW soon after the GWB is detected \citep{rosado,mingarelli_2017,kelley,becsypop}, and we are working to revise and improve CW search methodologies as CW upper limits decrease.
+This has allowed the PTA horizon to include increasing numbers of specific systems of interest \citep[e.g.,][]{lommenbacker,Jenet2004,11yrCW,charisi_prep}. \revtwo{PTAs are likely to reach the sensitivities required to detect a CW soon after the GWB is detected, {with recent studies suggesting this will occur in the next 5-10 years} \citep{rosado,mingarelli_2017,kelley,becsypop}.
+Additionally, we are working to revise and improve CW search methodologies {through search speed-ups \citep{quickcw} and efficient sampling techniques \citep{11yrCW}} as CW upper limits decrease.}

 In this paper, we present the results of an all-sky search for CWs from individual circular SMBHBs in the NANOGrav 12.5-year data set.
 This work is an extension of the searches performed in previous NANOGrav datasets (presented in \citealt{5yrCW} and \citealt{11yrCW} for the 5- and 11-year data sets, respectively), and uses analogous techniques to the search for CWs in the IPTA data release 2 \citep{ipta2cw}.
 Our new search benefited from the use of the more sensitive 12.5-year data set.
 Most critically, however, in this work we needed to account for the existence of an emerging common-noise signal in this data set, and understand the impact that this signal may have on CW sensitivity.